bonnerac/profile-2.0/README.md

 Second version of my personal profile page.

 ## Goals
-This application is an update of an older assignment, designed to showcase the work of a web developer.
+This application is an update of an older assignment, designed to showcase my work as a web developer.

 This site has 5 sections:
 * A Landing Page - a starting spot with an enter button which leads to the navigation page.